hashicorp/packer/website/source/docs/builders/proxmox.html.md

 -   `sockets` (int) - How many CPU sockets to give the virtual machine.
     Defaults to `1`

+-   `cpu_type` (string) - The CPU type to emulate.
+See the Proxmox API documentation for the complete list of accepted values.
+For best performance, set this to `host`.
+Defaults to `kvm64`.

 -   `os` (string) - The operating system.
 Can be `wxp`, `w2k`, `w2k3`, `w2k8`,
     `wvista`, `win7`, `win8`, `win10`, `l24` (Linux 2.4), `l26` (Linux 2.6+),
     `solaris` or `other`.
 Defaults to `other`.